Cola1000/customAI/README.md

 npm install
 ollama run deepseek-r1:8b #<-- You can change this depending on your machine
 ```
-2. If you change the ollama AI model, change the code on extension.ts (line 156) to your AI model(s)

 # Reference
 1. [Ollama AI Models](https://ollama.com/library/deepseek-r1)